-Station Pier shipping services
+Station Pier shipping information

 Station Pier is Victoria's premier sea passenger terminal, accommodating visiting cruise ships, navy ships and tall ships.

 The Mooring Operations Guideline - Station Pier is to help all parties involved with planning of mooring operations and the delivery of mooring services at Station Pier to carry out their responsibilities in relation to safe operation, environmental protection, and regulatory compliance.

 Station Pier has three berths for cruise ships, with a total length of 718 metres.
 These are available for negotiation as dedicated berths for homeporting ships during the cruise season.

 The pier is a finger-pier structure with four operating berths (two on each side).
 Vehicle access is via a central roadway.
 The total wharf length is 933 metres with individual berths as follows: